parf/spartan-test/README.md

 LIMITATIONS
 -----------

-* one command per line
+* one command per line, however you can use multiline php comments
 * php eval limitations apply: no loops, control structures, no unset

 AUTOLOAD